yehiazeaiter/SAS25A_ENSEA_PROJET_S6/how to guides/ultrasonic.md

 ![timer echo](https://github.com/user-attachments/assets/120d7b76-ebc2-4015-bcf2-bb69d7b8d7e2)

 Now we get to coding, we create two functions, one for handling the rising edge, it simply tracks the moment the rising edge occured, and the other function is for handling the falling edge, it tracks the moment the falling edge occured and it calculates the distance.
-You might have already figured out that the use of the timer can cause the second time to be lower than the first time because of the timer resets, that's why we use the ternary expression displayed in the code, it corrects the time shift.
-The high ARR value assures that the start time won't be shifted by more than one period.
+You might have already figured out that the use of the timer can cause the second time to be lower than the first time because of the timer reset, that's why we use the ternary expression displayed in the code, it corrects the time shift.
+The high ARR value assures that the start time won't need to be shifted by more than one period.

 ```c
 uint32_t time_start = 0;